In the previous sections, we used two applications:

 - When the Add Application(s) page appears, select Bulk import application coordinates from an HTTP URI location.

-- In the URI field, enter either (based on the resource from which you will be pulling your apps):
+- In the URI field, enter (based on the resource from which you will be pulling your apps) either one of:

 - Select Import the application(s).